ChainSafe/blst-ts/doc/values.md

 };
 ```

 So back to the part about requesting values.
-In order to use JavaScript values one has to be on the JS thread and this is a very sticky wicket for addon developers.
-One of the most important reasons for writing node addons is to circumvent the limitations of strictly staying on thread.
+In order to access JavaScript values, the executing code must be on the JS thread.
+A challenge presents itself because one of the most important reasons for writing node addons is to circumvent the limitations of strictly staying on thread.
 When working with the JS data off thread there are provisions that need to be made so that the data is accessible.

+## How to Use the Data Backing Values

 There are a few ways to do this with the simplest being copy it.
-A quick `memcpy` or assignment to another variable, while on the thread, will allow that data to be used after leaving that context.
+A quick `memcpy` or assignment to another variable, while on the thread, will allow that data to be used after leaving the JS context.
 One simply asks `v8` for the value, saves it to a class member somewhere and off we go.
-That is totally valid for some cases but in most its SLOW...
+That is totally valid for some cases, but in others it's SLOW...

-We have this awesome tracking and cleaning system at our disposal.
-Its a luxury that most system level programmers do not share.
-It is also the reason why most system level programmers shy away from writing node bindings.
-The API is huge.... like YUUGE!!!
-It's that bad.

-This is the reason I started this section with the paradigm shift.  `Node-API` is cleverly named with a bad marketing job.
+The two ends of the spectrum of copy vs. point are primitives and buffers.
+They are the simplest to work with.
+For primitive values, pointing to the data is a bad idea, because it moves, so copying is the correct approach.
+With buffers, the `BackingStore` is [allocated](https://github.com/nodejs/node/blob/4166d40d0873b6d8a0c7291872c8d20dc680b1d7/deps/v8/src/objects/backing-store.cc#L240) using a normal [malloc/calloc](https://github.com/nodejs/node/blob/4166d40d0873b6d8a0c7291872c8d20dc680b1d7/deps/v8/src/api/api.cc#L393).
+This means that it will not move as long as it is not [resized](https://github.com/nodejs/node/blob/4166d40d0873b6d8a0c7291872c8d20dc680b1d7/deps/v8/src/api/api.cc#L401).

+Where it gets a bit more complicated is complex types.
+The underlying data is not stored contiguously like in native `struct` or `array`.
+It is necessary to use the `Isolate`, like when working in a JS file, to resolve the leaf node Objects.
+Once at the leaf node, apply the rules above for primitives and buffers.

+## Protecting Data from Garbage Collection

+In order to notify the `Isolate` that a value is still relevant, one must reference the data.
+There are [two types](https://github.com/nodejs/node/blob/4166d40d0873b6d8a0c7291872c8d20dc680b1d7/deps/v8/include/v8-local-handle.h#L136) of handles in node, local and persistent.
+Local are lexically driven references, ie the data is still in scope, and persistent references can be used when storing objects across several independent operations and have to be explicitly de-allocated when they are no longer used.

+## `v8::HandleScope` and `Napi::HandleScope`

+A stack-allocated class that governs a number of local handles.
+After a handle scope has been created, all local handles will be allocated within that handle scope until either the handle scope is deleted or another handle scope is created.
+If there is already a handle scope and a new one is created, all allocations will take place in the new handle scope until it is deleted.
+After that, new handles will again be allocated in the original handle scope.
+After the handle scope of a local handle has been deleted the garbage collector will no longer track the object stored in the handle and may deallocate it.
+The behavior of accessing a handle for which the handle scope has been deleted is undefined.

+A `v8::HandleScope` represents a [block of memory](https://github.com/nodejs/node/blob/4166d40d0873b6d8a0c7291872c8d20dc680b1d7/deps/v8/include/v8-local-handle.h#L111-L113) in the `Isolate`-managed heap.
+There is only ever one active HandleScope at a time and the active scope is tracked in [`Isolate->handle_scope_data_`](https://github.com/nodejs/node/blob/4166d40d0873b6d8a0c7291872c8d20dc680b1d7/deps/v8/src/execution/isolate.h#L2212).
+When a scope is deleted, the addresses in the block will stop being tracked and the previous scope will be restored, the HandleScope saved the `prev_next_` and `prev_limit_` pointers.

 ## The Reference System

- The second inheritance tree is for the Reference system.
+There are several `Reference` types available to us, and we will talk a bit about them all.

 ```c++
 /// Holds a counted reference to a value; initially a weak reference unless